irmen/prog8/docs/source/index.rst

 such as the `Commodore-64 <https://en.wikipedia.org/wiki/Commodore_64>`_.
 The language aims to provide many conveniences over raw assembly code (even when using a macro assembler), while still being low level enough to create high performance programs.
+You can compile programs for various machines with this CPU such as the Commodore-64 and Commodore-128, and the Commander X16.

 Prog8 is copyright © Irmen de Jong (irmen@razorvine.net | http://www.razorvine.net).